marciogualtieri/Java-PaintShop/README.md

 To be able to check performance, we need to create the "large data set" and "small data set" mentioned in the specification.

 For that a Python script is available under ```scripts/input-generator```.
+For details refer to the source code.
+Note that this Python code has unit tests.

 The usage is the following:

     ./input-generator.py <number of test cases> <number of colors> <number of customers> <max number of pairs> --output-file <name of the output file>

 Examples:

     ./input-generator.py 100 10 10 2 --output-file ../../small_dataset.txt